2020 Event I TEDxNatick

 Healthcare and AI Entrepreneur

-Rick is Co-Founder and President of Handshouse Studio and a Professor of Sculpture at Massachusetts College of Art and Design.
+Rick’s projects combine research, craftsmanship, and imagination to recreate lost pieces of history.
+In his talk, he shares how he and his project teams built a replica of the first ever submarine, recreated the wooden crane used to construct the Louvre, replicated a lost Polish Synagogue, and designed toys for elephants.
+Rick and his wife Laura are Co-Founders of Handshouse Studio.
+He is also a Professor of Sculpture at Massachusetts College of Art and Design.
 Rick is a visionary, artist and educator who has received numerous awards and grants for his innovative and wide-ranging work.
 He has appeared on Nova and Discovery Channel and exhibited in many venues including the International Spy Museum.

 JOIN OUR COMMUNITY